PINGXIANG/NoteBook/README.md

 # NoteBook
-A simply summary of MAT &amp; STA notes in UofT
+A simple summary of MAT &amp; STA notes in UofT